Ashfield Anne Beardsworth nee Ponting

-It appears that the informant was Mary Till nee Wetmore who was Ashfield's first cousin (once removed) (Appendix I - (Part 1)).
-Mary had married Thomas Day Till, who was the brother of her maternal uncle George Hewitt Jones's wife Mary Jones nee Till.
+It appears that the informant was born Mary Wetmore and was Ashfield's first cousin (once removed) (Appendix I - (Part 1)).
+Mary Wetmore had married Thomas Day Till.
+Thomas was the brother of Mary Till.
+Mary Till had married Ashfield's maternal uncle, George Hewitt Jones.
 George Hewitt Jones was one of Jane Ponting nee Jones' brothers (Appendix K).

 Clarence George Beardsworth had remarried on 10 October 1883 at Stoke Newington.
 George is a 40 year old widower occupied as a manufacturer.
 His new bride is Elizabeth Helen Pitman, aged 25, the daughter of Nathaniel Gerrard Pitman, merchant.
 Both parties give their address as Woodbury Grove.
 The witnesses were N G Pitman and Annie Charlotte Beardsworth, Clarence's elder sister.

-￼By 1891 the family are living at Chetweod House, Oakleigh Park, Frien Barnet, London.
+By 1891 George and Elizabeth were living at Chetweod House, Oakleigh Park, Frien Barnet, London.
 The entry shows:

 - Clarence G Beardsworth, head, aged 47, manufacturer of trimmings, born Selling Kent